farcDev0001/geospatial-location-project/README.md

 * Adding interest points near companies in the city using FourSquare API.
 * Drawing a map using plotly and OpenStreetMaps.

+## Warnings
+* There are some functions defined than aren´t used, like google ApiPlace queries and some filters.
+They works but finally I decided not to use them.

 ## Next Steps
 * Refactorize code